 - Take a picture of your engraving for your files or if you plan to resell it.

-2. Will Engraving Void My Warranty or Water Resistance?
+Q5.
+Will Engraving Affect Water Resistance?

 Conclusion